 Yes, faculty have extensive experience in health care and will be available as mentors.
 We also have an excellent career development center.

 How often do special speakers or industry professionals conduct seminars?

 In addition to classes being taught by health care professionals with extensive experience, many courses have speakers from the health care field.

 Program Details & Curriculum

-The 30-credit Master of Science program in Health Service Management is organized as follows:
+The 30-credit Master of Science program in Health Services Management is organized as follows:

 Core Courses: 6 Credits